CodePushGo/website/src/content/blog/en/how-to-secure-ota-updates-with-key-management.md

 -   Employ **automated error tracking** to detect issues quickly.
 -   Ensure **rollback capabilities** are in place for compromised updates.

 The costs of addressing security breaches - both immediate and long-term - can be immense.
-By adopting robust encryption and proactive monitoring, like those offered by Capgo, you can avoid these pitfalls.
+By adopting robust encryption and proactive monitoring, like those offered by CodePushGo, you can avoid these pitfalls.
 Studies show that investing in proper security measures upfront is far more economical than dealing with the fallout of a breach.

 ## Setting Up Secure Key Management